SigFig vs. Empower (formerly Personal Capital) —Overview

 Sometimes the choice between robo-advisors is cut and dried.
 Maybe two robos are evenly matched in terms of services, but one is free.
 Or maybe there’s one key feature you’re looking for — like a robo-advisor specifically for women — that makes your choice easy.
-But if you’re looking for free portfolio trackers with an option for paid investment management, today’s showdown between SigFig and Personal Capital might be a little too close to call.
+But if you’re looking for free portfolio trackers with an option for paid investment management, today’s showdown between SigFig and Empower (Personal Capital) might be a little too close to call.

 *Disclosure: Please note that this article may contain affiliate links which means that – at zero cost to you – I might earn a commission if you sign up or buy through the affiliate link.

 What is SigFig?

 SigFig is an investment management platform for clients who have assets at Fidelity or Charles Schwab.

 There are two key product offerings available at SigFig: a free portfolio tracker and a paid financial management offering.

 The portfolio tracker option is free to all clients, regardless of whether they also have managed assets with SigFig.

 SigFig is unique as it offers account management for clients whose assets are held elsewhere, not with SigFig .
 Unlike other robos, which require clients to open financial accounts held with the robo-advisor in question, SigFig simply links to your account at Fidelity or Charles Schwab, and oversees the investment management from there.

 Even though accounts are held at Schwab or Fidelity, clients receive investment management and investment advice from a SigFig financial advisor.
 SigFig’s wealth management tools also make recommendations for investment strategies that are aligned with your goals, time horizon and risk tolerance level.